 No matter what kind of tattoo you’re interested in getting, there’s a way to follow through without infringing on any copyright laws.
 If you understand how to avoid tattoo copyright infringement, you can get the ideal tattoo and prevent thousands of dollars (or more) in legal fees and fines.

 How to Avoid Tattoo Copyright Infringement

 Consequently, game designers and filmmakers should take special care to receive permission before displaying a tattoo in their work.
-However, individuals who decide to get tattoos of copyrighted images should know that displaying such tattoos could result in severe lawsuits against them and those who performed them.
+Individuals who decide to get tattoos of copyrighted images should know that displaying such tattoos could result in severe lawsuits against them and those who performed them.

 Avoiding copyright infringement is as simple as preventing copyrighted images whenever possible.
 If you’re attempting to make a faithful recreation of a real-life tattoo, you can try to receive permissions before displaying your ink.

 If you aren’t granted permission, you’ll need to rethink your work or recognize that you could be sued.
-Remember, the ink from a tattoo may be embedded into your skin, but the whole image may belong to someone else, mostly if you don’t opt to use an original idea or sketch.
+Remember, the ink from a tattoo may be embedded into your skin, but the whole image may belong to someone else, particularly if you didn’t opt to use an original idea or sketch.

 Is your tattoo copyrighted?
 There are two simple ways to find out.
 The first way involves contacting your tattoo artist and asking them if their tattoo designs and work are copyrighted materials.
-Some artists may hold copyrights over their creative work, limiting your ability to share images of your tattoos without express creator permission.
+Some artists may hold copyrights over their creative work, limiting your ability to share images of your tattoos without the creator’s permission.

 The second route is more straightforward and only requires you to ask yourself if your tattoo is original and creative, or if it is a near-exact recreation of someone else’s intellectual property.
 If you have a few tattoos featuring your favorite film of television characters or imagery, there’s a good chance that your tattoo could be infringing on a copyright holder’s rights.